bentranter/five3one/README.md

-# 5-3-1
+# five3one

-An excuse to learn Ampersand.JS with domthing
+A simple mobile web app to track your exercise.

 ### Usage